AaltoSciComp/scicomp-docs/aalto/mac.rst

 Backup Service(Beta)
 --------------------
-We are providing a full clone-backup service for Mac users.
+We are providing a full clone-backup service for "Aalto Mac" users who work at the CS department.
 We use Time Machine.
 It is encrypted and automatic; hourly backup on charge mode in the background.
 It is "clone" because we can restore your environment in its entirity.
 You can think of it as a snapshot backup(though it isn't).
 It works under Aalto network i.e., it will work anywhere as long as you use Aalto vpn.
-We provide twice your SSD; your Mac has 250GB of space you get 500GB of backup space.
+We provide twice the space of your SSD; your Mac has 250GB of space, you get 500GB of backup space.
 If you would like to enroll in the program please pay a visit to our office, A243.

 Restore
 ~~~~~~~